keboola/developers-docs/extend/registration/configuration-schema.md

 permalink: /extend/registration/configuration-schema/
 ---

-The default input for a component configuration is a JSON textarea.
+The default input for a component configuration is a JSON text area.

 {: .image-popup}
 ![Generic configuration screenshot](/extend/registration/configuration.png)